ekrlbn/photo-caption-contest/readme.md

 ### GET /api-docs

-Access more detailed API documentation with swagger UI from this path.
+Access more detailed API documentation with Swagger UI from this path

 ### POST /api/user

 Create new user with username and password.
-Responds with JWT token which authorizes users to access other paths.
+Responds with JWT token which authorizes users to access other paths

 ### POST /api/token

-Request new JWT token from this path with your username and password.
+Request new JWT token from this path with your username and password

+### GET /images

+Request all the images and usernames of people who posted them

 ### GET /images/:id

-Request any image with id of that image.
+Request any image with id of that image

 ### POST /images

-Post a new image.
+Post a new image

 ### DELETE /images/:id

-Delete the image with the given id.
+Delete the image with the given id

 ### GET /caption/:imageID

-Request all the captions related to image with the given id.
+Request all the captions related to image with the given id

 ### POST /caption

-Post a new caption.
+Post a new caption

 ### DELETE /caption/:id

-Delete the caption with the given id.
+Delete the caption with the given id